Rover Company: Early history

 The company was founded by John Kemp Starley and William Sutton in 1878.
 Starley had previously worked with his uncle, James Starley (father of the cycle trade), who began by manufacturing sewing machines and switched to bicycles in 1869.

 The first product of the new company was a tricycle manufactured by Starley & Sutton Co. of Coventry, England, in 1883.

 In the early 1880s bicycles were the relatively dangerous penny-farthings and high-wheel tricycles.
 J. K. Starley made history in 1885 by producing the Rover safety bicycle—a rear-wheel-drive, chain-driven cycle with two similar-sized wheels, making it more stable than the previous high-wheel designs.
 Cycling Magazine said the Rover had "set the pattern to the world"; the phrase was used in their advertising for many years.
 Starley's Rover is usually described by historians as the first recognisably modern bicycle.

 In 1889, the company became J. K. Starley & Co.
 Ltd., and in the late 1890s, the Rover Cycle Company Ltd. The words for "bicycle" in Polish (rower) and Belarusian (ро́вар, rovar) are derived from the name of the company.
 The word ровер (rover) is also used in many parts of western Ukraine.

 Rover started building motorcycles then cars using their Viking longship badge from 1904.

 Rover motorcycles

 In 1899 John Starley imported some of the early Peugeot motorcycles from France in for experimental development.
 His first project was to fit an engine to one of his Rover bicycles.
-Starley died early in October 1901 aged 46 and the business was taken over by entrepreneur H. J. Lawson.
+Starley died early in October 1901 aged 46 and the business was taken over by secretary Harry Smith who became general manager and in time, managing director of Rover.